dozzup/dozzup/README.md

 - Hi, I’m @dozzup
 - I’m interested in computers and other tech stuff.
 - I’m currently learning web design.
-- Reach me at antonjarvoll@protonmail.com or /u/dozzup on reddit.
+- Reach me at dozzup#2199 on Discord or /u/dozzup on reddit.

 <!---
 dozzup/dozzup is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.